thtop/eric-js-interview/03-Linked-Lists/notes.md

 > A notation used to classify how scalable an algorithm or function is.

-> And it allows us to estimate the worst case runtime of an algorithm.
-Or how long it takes the algorithm to complete based on the inupt size.
+> And it allows us to estimate the worst-case runtime of an algorithm.
+Or how long it takes the algorithm to complete based on the input size.

 ```js